 - Grape Tomatoes - Grape tomatoes are meatier than cherry tomatoes, so they hold up well in a salad.
 If you don’t have any, large cubes of another fleshy tomato—like a beefsteak or brandywine—is a good sub.

 - Green Bell Pepper - Green bell peppers are a little bitter and vegetal, which balances the sweet tomatoes and tangy banana peppers.
-You can use yellow, orange, or red if you prefer, but a good poblano pepper would be a great substitute.
+You can use yellow, orange, or red pepper if you prefer, but a good poblano pepper would be a great substitute.
+You could also try broccoli, zucchini, fresh peas, celery, or cucumber for a delicious crunch from your favorite vegetables.

 - Red Onion - Raw red onion adds a pop of color to this vegan pasta salad, as well as a mild flavor.
 If you need a substitute, you could use yellow onion, although the onion flavor will be stronger.

-- Simple Balsamic Vinaigrette - We’re going to shake up some olive oil, balsamic, parsley, lemon juice and zest, mustard, and garlic for a complex, sweet dressing that you might want to put on everything.
+- Simple Balsamic Vinaigrette - We’re going to shake up some olive oil, balsamic, fresh parsley, lemon juice and zest, mustard, and garlic for a complex, sweet dressing that you might want to put on everything.
+Feel free to switch up the fresh herbs and add basil instead of parsley!

 In a large measuring cup or mason jar combine olive oil, balsamic vinegar, parsley, lemon zest and juice, Dijon mustard, garlic, and a couple large pinches of salt and pepper.
 Mix until dressing is well combined and emulsified.